ahoy-lang/ahoy/docs/LOOP_SYNTAX.md

 ?
 Loop forever with explicit counter loop i do
     print|f"Loop {i}\n"|
-    if i is 5 do break
+    if i is 5 do halt

 ?
 Loop forever without counter loop do
     ahoy|"Forever!\n"|
-    break
+    halt

 ?
 Alternative syntax (also works) loop i till i less_than 5 do